nathansmithpiano/GoodWeatherFinder/Docs/development/Entities/Location.md

 ## <a href="#location-entity">location.regions</a>
 - `Region` is a way of grouping locations based on geographical characteristics.
+- Each `Location` can have one or many `Region`.
+    - Mount Elbert is part of the Elbert Massif, Sawatch Range, Southern Rocky Mountains, Rocky Mountains, and Colorado.
 - A mountain like Mount Elbert has one primary Mountain Range, and that Mountain Range has several parent ranges.
     - Example of parent/child relationships in `Region`:
         - The *Elbert Massif* is a child of the *Sawatch* range.
-        - The *Sawatch* range is a child of *Rocky Mountains (CO)*.
-        - *Rocky Mountains (CO)* is a child of the *Southern Rocky Mountains*.
+        - The *Sawatch* range is a child of *Southern Rocky Mountains*.
         - *Southern Rocky Mountains* is a child of the *Rocky Mountains*.
+        - Some of these are in the *Colorado* `Region`.
+            - Some of these `Region` are in the `Category` *Mountain Range*, while *Colorado* is in the `Category` *State*.
+To determine all the mountain summits in Colorado, a user would search `Location``Category` of *Summit* and `Region``State` of *Colorado*.
     - Unlike `Category`, hierarchy is important for `Region`.
         - For example, a user may want to consider other locations nearby, or they may be interested in a more broad area.
         - *Rocky Mountains (CO)* would contain many thousands of locations, while *Elbert Massif* would only contain a dozen or so.
 A parent contains all of its children.
-            - [ ] Enable searching all children of a range by aggregating all successive parents.
+            - [ ] Enable searching all children of a `Region` by aggregating all successive parents, with or without additional parameters like `Category`.
     - A `Location` could be attached to several different geographical groupings.
-Rather than having an ever-expanding number of tables with very similar data, each `Region` is given one or many `Category`.
+Rather than having an ever-expanding number of tables with very similar data, each `Region` is given one `Category`.
         - A `Region``Category` would be set at a high level and unlikely to change at the user level.
 Unlike with other entities, i.e. `Location.otherNames`, it is unlikely that a `Region``Category` would ever be deleted.
         - Each `Location` can have many `Region` in its `location.regions`, but should only have one of each `Category` for `Region`.
+            - For example, Mount Elbert is assigned the *Elbert Massif*, not all of the parent ranges.
+The `Region` itself has a parent, which has a parent, and so on.
             - [ ] Assure that a location has at most one of each `Region``Category` in its `location.regions`.
             - [ ] Only display the `Region` for each `Region``Category`, and display nothing about that `Region``Category` if `Location.regions` for that `Region``Category` is empty or null.
 - Like `Location`, `Region` has one primary `Name` and a collection of `Region.otherNames`.